 Dependencies can highlight work that needs to take place sequentially.
 While, subtasks are good at teasing out work that can be carried out concurrently.
 Together these two aspects can be leveraged to encode efficiencies into the project plan.

-Furthermore, subtasks can be used to work on projects in a more top-down manner, by delineating boundaries for projects and assigning estimates and resources without needing to immediately unpack all of the details.
+Furthermore, subtasks can be used to work on projects in a more top-down manner (from the general to the specific levels of abstraction), by delineating boundaries for projects and assigning estimates and resources without needing to immediately unpack all of the details.
 When the time is right, the details can then be introduced as subtasks without affecting earlier planning, but with the ability to validate estimates and resources once this additional detail comes to light.

 Ultimately, these approaches result in objective communication and improved coordination between all stake holders.
 Additionally, the individuals involved can rely on improved clarity in the work required and benefit from the sense of closure and completion of tasks, while being secure in the knowledge that this rigour actually allows for greater flexibility when circumstances demand it.

-The nett result of applying this structure and rigour to how the projects are represented and managed, is improved project delivery and continuous visibility of project progress.
+The nett result of applying this structure and rigour to how the projects are represented and managed, is improved project delivery and continuous visibility of project progress and overall flow.